drshahizan/HPDP/2425/assignment/A2/bdm/Transformer/big_data.md

 This step helped us understand what kind of data we are working with and prepared for further data handling tasks.

 ## 🛠️Task 3: Apply Big Data Handling Strategies

+### 🔧 Part1: Camparing the performance of different optimized strategies in handling large dataset
 In this part, we used five strategies to work with our large dataset to observe the result of the performance of using different strategies applying to handle big dataset.
 These methods help save time, memory, and make processing faster. <br><br>
 We apply the following five strategies to our dataset: <br>